 If you have a lot of leftovers or are just tired from cooking, you may have put your Instant Pot in the fridge before with leftovers (don’t put the pot in the fridge until it has cooled).
 The lid is kind of bulky in the fridge and it is not locked on unless you put the whole Instant Pot in the fridge.

 I purchased the Instant Pot Brand Silicone Lid and it is perfect for leftovers.
 The seal on it is really tight so it shouldn’t spill, even if you knock it over.
+This lid gets more lid in my house than the glass one, so if you are only going to get one, make it the silicone one.

 While not necessary I have had a few times when I wish I had another pot.
 Especially if I am cooking back to back things in my Instant Pot, it would be nice to make a quick transition without having to clean the pot.